-The UWM Startup Challenge is a co-curricular program that fosters an innovative and entrepreneurial culture at UWM.
+The UWM Startup Challenge fosters an innovative and entrepreneurial culture at UWM.

 Background